exonum/exonum-doc/src/architecture/transactions.md

 fn info(&self) -> ::serde_json::Value
 ```

-The `info` method returns the useful information (from service developers point
+The `info` method returns useful information (from the service developer’s point
-of view) about the transaction in the JSON format.
+of view) about the transaction in JSON format.
 The method has no access to the blockchain state, same as `verify`.
-`info()` is used within the core Exonum framework
+`info()` is used within the core of Exonum framework
 [in the blockchain explorer](../advanced/node-management#transaction).

 !!! tip
-    In most cases, you may implement `info()` to return the JSON serialization
+    In most cases, you may implement `info()` to return JSON serialization
     of the transaction:

     ```rust